The Corrections cover art

 Buy Now for $26.99

-After almost 50 years as a wife and mother, Enid Lambert is ready to have some fun.
+The Corrections is a grandly entertaining novel for the new century -- a comic, tragic masterpiece about a family breaking down in an age of easy fixes.
+After almost fifty years as a wife and mother, Enid Lambert is ready to have some fun.
 Unfortunately, her husband, Alfred, is losing his sanity to Parkinson's disease, and their children have long since flown the family nest to the catastrophes of their own lives.
 The oldest, Gary, a once-stable portfolio manager and family man, is trying to convince his wife and himself, despite clear signs to the contrary, that he is not clinically depressed.
-The middle child, Chip, has lost his seemingly secure academic job and is failing spectacularly in his new line of work.
-And Denise, the youngest, has escaped a disastrous marriage only to pour her youth and beauty down the drain on an affair with a married man - or so her mother fears.
+The middle child, Chip, has lost his seemingly secure academic job and is failing spectacularly at his new line of work.
+And Denise, the youngest, has escaped a disastrous marriage only to pour her youth and beauty down the drain on an affair with a married man -- or so her mother fears.
 Desperate for some pleasure to look forward to, Enid has set her heart on an elusive goal: bringing her family together for one last Christmas at home.

-Classics Genre Fiction Literary Fiction Literature & Fiction Marriage Fiction Heartfelt Witty Comedy
+Family Life Genre Fiction Literary Fiction Literature & Fiction Funny Heartfelt Witty

 Critic Reviews